"If a boy lives in a home with no male present, who is going to teach that boy to be a positive and productive man?"

 Serving the Single Mother

 We feel like it is our job, not only an organization but as followers of Christ, to support and to serve these women.
-It is our desire to have both mother and son live in an environment that is enriching and free from major stress and worry where both people can have the opportunity to reach their full potential.
+It is our desire to have both mother and son live in an environment that is enriching and free from major stress where both people can have the opportunity to reach their full potential.

 We want to